Yaya-Cout/Nwagyu/src/reference/tutorial/5-fruits.md

 We have a snake, and we have fruits.
 How about making both interact?

-The idea is to have the `main.c` asking `snake.c` about its location, then asking `fruits.c` to know weather a fruit is present at this location.
+The idea is to have the `main.c` asking `snake.c` about its location, then asking `fruits.c` to know whether a fruit is present at this location.
 If a fruit is present, `main.c` will increase the snake length and ask `fruits.c` to remove the current fruit (and spawn a new fruit if no fruit is present anymore).

-This will also allows `main.c` to keep track of the number of eaten fruits in the future as a score.
+This will also allow `main.c` to keep track of the number of eaten fruits in the future as a score.

 Let's implement it: